Four children missing in jungle after Colombia plane crash found alive after 40 days

 The president said the youngsters, who were found alone, are an “example of survival” and predicted their saga “will remain in history.”

-Their mother Magdalena Mucutuy, the plane’s pilot, and another passenger died in the accident but the minors were nowhere to be found, according to the Colombian Air Force.
+Their mother Magdalena Mucutuy, the plane’s pilot, died in the accident but the children were nowhere to be found, according to the Colombian Air Force.

 ¡Una alegría para todo el país!
 Aparecieron con vida los 4 niños que estaban perdidos hace 40 días en la selva colombiana. pic.twitter.com/cvADdLbCpm— Gustavo Petro (@petrogustavo) June 9, 2023

 Days into the initial search Mr Petro announced that the minors had been located and were in good health.
-But hours later, he walked back that assertion, clarifying that the Air Force and indigenous communities had established contact with the children, but their location remains unknown.
+But hours later, he walked back that assertion, clarifying that the Air Force and indigenous communities had established contact with the children, but that their location remained unknown.

 According to El Tiempo, Mr Ranoque, who is related to a local political leader, previously lived in the indigenous reserve of Puerto Sábalo with his family.